KadeStyron/DevDogs-Academy/frontend/javascript/README.md

 // square brackets ([]) denote arrays, elements are separated by commas (,) arrayStringValue === "[false,true,false,true,false,true]";

-// JSON.parse goes the other way, turning a JSON string into its JS value
+// JSON.parse goes the other way, turning a JSON string into its JS value.
-// whitespace is ignored, so you can make a JSON string as pretty as you want let parsed = JSON.parse(`{
+// whitespace is ignored, so you can make a JSON string as pretty as you want. let parsed = JSON.parse(`{
     "sillyProperty": "wow this property is so silly", "absentProperty": null,